JerryXia/CrawlerContainer/README.md

 # CrawlerContainer
-This is a  spider container support multiple node server
+This is a crawler container which support multiple node server